RH3D/E3NG_docs/into.md

 As a result the project has some options to choose from to suit your preferences the best.

-To view all the options and help with the configuration, head to the next section.
+To view all the options and help with the configuration, head to the [Printer configuration].

 ----